Tambopata Amazon Tours 5 Days

-During your day tours you will visit the gorgeous Lago Sandoval Tambopata, the monkey island, the native community “Infierno”, the scenic beauty from the ports,
+During your day tours you will visit the gorgeous Lake Sandoval in Tambopata, the native community “Matsigenka” and the scenic beauty from the ports.

 The incredible landscapes that surround this hidden gem, as the amusing rides on Tambopata and Madre de Dios rivers, spot the unreal oxbow lakes (bodies of water forms when a wide meander of a river is cut off).